As the

 These are very common questions that are

 impossible to answer briefly.
-If you have not already spent time (months
+If you have not already spent time (months or

-origin have been nearly exhausted, and some Middle Eastern dealers
+nearly exhausted, and some Middle Eastern dealers now search Europe and the

-search Europe and the US for old examples.
-When on vacation, it is
+US for old examples.
+When on vacation, it is reasonable to buy souvenirs.

-reasonable to buy souvenirs.
-Just don't invest major money unless you
+Just don't invest major money unless you are a knowledgeable collector.

 Would you please look at rugs I bought